green-code-initiative/ecoCode/CONTRIBUTING.md

 - Please provide as much context as possible and describe the *reproduction steps* that someone else can follow to recreate the issue on their own.
 This usually includes your code.
 For good bug reports you should isolate the problem and create a reduced test case.
 - Provide the information you collected in the previous section.

-Once it's filed:

-- The project team will label the issue accordingly.
+Once it's filed, the project team will label the issue accordingly.
-- A team member will try to reproduce the issue with your provided steps.
-If there are no reproduction steps or no obvious way to reproduce the issue, the team will ask you for those steps and mark the issue as `needs-repro`.
-Bugs with the `needs-repro` tag will not be addressed until they are reproduced.
-- If the team is able to reproduce the issue, it will be marked `needs-fix`, as well as possibly other tags (such as `critical`), and the issue will be left to be [implemented by someone](#your-first-code-contribution).

 When you create an issue, a template is given to you.

 ### Suggesting Enhancements